 Darren Purchese is a sweet-fanged candy bandit and the man responsible for a salted caramel spread so good it has it’s own fan page.
 The Chapel street magic store of desserts and products for making DIY home creations (fruit salad white chocolate, and toppings that crackle and fizz) also has an Easter collection.
 Get your mittens around a bunch of salted caramel eggs, blue chicks, the cutest bunnies you’ll see this easter or humpty dumpty with a moustache.
 If you’re after a group gift they’ve got you covered with the ‘Fried Egg Choc Pop Box’ – ten milk choc pops filled with salted caramel, topped with mini white chocolate ‘fried’ eggs.
 South Yarra.

 These guys are out in North Balwyn and have been doing the chocolate-factory-come-café gig for years before it was A Thing (as they somewhat tersely mention on their website).
 Expect traditional truffles and a bowl of hot chocolate the size of your head to drink while browsing.
 Balwyn North.

 If you’d rather do your Easter chocolatiering in one sit down session, you can’t go past the chocolate bar at the Langham.
-You’ll be sluiced with Lindt from start to finish, taking in truffles, liquid centred madeleines (those little duck foot shaped cakes), mousses and soufflés.
+Indulge in a three-tiered spread of fudges, tarts, mousses and ganache.
 There’s occasionally a chocolate fountain too.
 Southbank.

 This is a sort of boudoir with chocolate, run by Hungarian saucepot Dr Hannah Frederick.
 Don’t expect a bag of cutesy chocolate chicks.
 Frederick’s velvet-draped shop purveys the likes of kangaroo salami chocolates, and she has an aphrodisiac range for men called Tomcat Alley.
 We love this temple to decadence, and we think you will too.
 Collingwood.